Tibetan Thangka Painting

 Different Sizes of Thangkas

 Thangkas vary in size.
 In fact, you will see some fairly small thangkas like a 20 by 50cms thanka.
 There are also some very large thangkas.
-When I say "large" I mean they are truly huge.
+When saying "large", we mean they are truly huge.
 These Thangkas may have dimensions of sixty feet or more across and twenty feet or more in height.
 These Thangkas are often unveiled during important festivities of the Tibetan Calendar.

 Types of Thangkas